graphql-python/graphql-relay-py/README.md

 they return a connection type.
  - `connection_definitions` returns a `connection_type` and its associated
 `edgeType`, given a name and a node type.
- - `connection_from_list` is a helper method that takes an array and the arguments from `connection_args`, does pagination and filtering, and returns an object in the shape expected by a `connection_type`'s `resolver` function.
+ - `connection_from_array` is a helper method that takes an array and the arguments from `connection_args`, does pagination and filtering, and returns an object in the shape expected by a `connection_type`'s `resolver` function.
- - `connection_from_promised_list` is similar to `connection_from_list`, but
-it takes a promise that resolves to an array, and returns a promise that resolves to the expected shape by `connection_type`.

  - `cursor_for_object_in_connection` is a helper method that takes an array and a member object, and returns a cursor for use in the mutation payload.